 Digital Accessibility Standards

-Title III of the Americans with Disabilities Act of 1990 (ADA)
+Title III of the Americans with Disabilities Act (ADA)

 Instructor facing the camera with the title ADA Title III